|

 easy-going attitudes.
 What a wonderful group of Gatherers!

-the world.
 This is another place where the Gathering split up.
 Diana (Gadget Girl) had

 scouted a scenic vista from Wiseman’s View, which offers sweeping views of